EZO Logo

 IT capacity management

 IT ecosystems are continuously evolving and require organizations to change accordingly.
 This requires adopting change management strategies such as upgrading to the latest applications and retiring outdated versions.
-As part of IT capacity management, ensure IT assets’ optimal performance from procurement till retirement.
+As part of IT capacity management, ensuring the optimal performance of IT assets from procurement till retirement is crucial.

 IT resources need to be aligned with planned organizational changes.
 Integrating with change management tools can help IT teams plan, execute, and implement capacity management strategies and ensure IT needs are meeting changing requirements.